Malte of Putbus: Life

-As a result of the Treaty of Kiel, Rügen became Danish for a short time in 1814 and then went to Prussia in 1815, not least because of the involvement of the prince.
+As a result of the Treaty of Kiel, Rügen became Danish for a short time in 1814 and then went to Prussia in 1815 in exchange for its support in the cession of Norway to Sweden, not least because of the involvement of the prince.
 In 1817, Wilhelm Malte's princely rank was confirmed by Frederick William III of Prussia, and so was his position as Governor-general.
 The office of university chancellor was approved and the honour of a hereditary Lord Marshal (Erblandmarschall) of the House of Putbus was bestowed on the prince.
 This also gave him the right to preside over the regional council (Kommunallandtag) for Neuvorpommern and Rügen. and an individual vote (Virilstimme) in the Pomeranian provincial parliament.

 In the same year, he acquired the lordship of Spyker from Count Magnus Fredrik Brahe.
 He held the title of a governor-general as well as the corresponding salary, because an appointment as the President (Regierungspräsident) of the government district of Stralsund would have been tantamount to a curb of his powers.

 King Frederick William III entrusted him with diplomatic missions, such as the coronation of the British Queen Victoria.

 Under his rule, there was a building boom that has left an indelible mark on the island of Rügen, and he also presided over economic and cultural development.
 In 1832, Putbus Palace, originally a castle complex from the 14th century, extended in the Renaissance and Baroque periods, was redesigned in a neoclassical style according to plans of the Berlin architect Johann Gottfried Steinmeyer.
 (After a fire, it was again redesigned in 1872, and demolished by communist East Germany in 1962.)
 1827-1836 Wilhelm had the new Granitz Hunting Lodge built on the site of an older hunting lodge, based on plans by Karl Friedrich Schinkel.

 He was also involved in sugar mills and chalk factories, had shipbuilding established in Seedorf and founded the first seaside resort on Rügen at Lauterbach.
 He had 655 acres of land settled with indivisible peasant holdings, held under hereditary leases.
 In addition, in 1836, he founded the Pedagogium Putbus, a school for boys from the middle classes and aristocracy.
 This laid the foundation of a tradition of education in Putbus that continues to the present day.

 The prince died on 26 September 1854 at Putbus of a bladder disease after a long illness.
 He was laid to rest in the family vault of Putbus in the church at Vilmnitz.